-METHOD
+3. METHOD

-The idea of working backwards from the goal towards the start is not new (Takes 2007), but previously it has only been used to solve existing levels.
+The idea of working backwards from the goal towards the start is not new (see, for example, Takes [13]), but previously it has only been used to solve existing levels.
 Here we use that idea to generate new levels.
 Our algorithm consists of three high-level steps, each of which will be described in more detail in its own subsection below.